KarimmYasser/portfolio/README.md

    - Optional `VITE_RESUME_URL`
 4. Deploy.
 Your contact endpoint will be available at `/api/contact`.

+Domain verification (Resend)

+- If you supply a `CONTACT_FROM_EMAIL` using your own domain (e.g. `"Portfolio <noreply@yourdomain.com>"`) you must verify that domain in the Resend dashboard → Domains before mail will actually be delivered with that From address.
+- While unverified, some providers will rewrite or drop the message; you may see the provider substitute your account email instead.
+- Use a properly formatted value with angle brackets: `"Portfolio <noreply@yourdomain.com>"`.
+- You can use a Resend test domain (like `@resend.dev`) only after adding it per Resend docs; generic public mail domains (gmail/outlook) are generally not allowed as custom From senders.

+Skipping Resend / using a free alternative

+- If you prefer not to verify a domain yet, you can swap the backend to a no-domain-required service (see Free Contact Form Alternatives below) without changing the UI.

 Local development with API

 - Start Vercel Dev (serves functions on port 3000):